lorislab/zeebe-dev-monitor/README.md

+# !DEPRECATED!

+This project has been merged into the [Quarkus-Zeebe](https://github.com/quarkiverse/quarkus-zeebe) extension.

 # zeebe-dev-monitor

 Zeebe developer monitor build with [Quarkus](https://quarkus.io/) for local development.
 It uses in memory database [SQLite](https://www.sqlite.org/) to store the